 DAWI helps interested organizations – from grassroots groups to local foundations to city government – in cities, towns and rural areas build programs that grow thriving worker cooperatives and ecosystems that sustain them.
 We work with city governments, community foundations, economic development professionals, community finance organizations, cooperative developers, and grassroots groups to analyze their local ecosystem, clarify their roles, mobilize resources, and plan and work together on strategic sustainable cooperative development projects that will have a measurable impact on the local economy.

 - Local organizing support for coalitions that request our services to develop their cooperative development capacity and set goals for building essential and important ecosystem elements.
 We provide tools and other resources for organizers and key stakeholders to use in developing strategies.
 The most foundational of these tools is the Cooperative Growth Ecosystem framework, which enables local actors to analyze their ecosystem for present strengths and gaps, and have templates and tools for developing critical partnerships and advancing supportive policy.
 The Cooperative Growth Ecosystem framework was developed as part of a year-long project with Project Equity to engage diverse actors across sectors in exploring how to catalyze worker coop development for community economic development.

 - Convening the USFWC Chapter Network Fellows, a budding network of local worker cooperative member associations that share their knowledge and experience in membership governance, technical assistance, financing, political advocacy, and fundraising.

-For more information, please contact Zen Trenholm at ztrenholm [at] institute.coop.
+For more information about our place-based work, please contact Zen Trenholm at ztrenholm [at] institute.coop.